kaveh7293/Climate-Change-Prediction/README.md

 <h1> project description </h1>
 <p>	 In this project, I want to estimate what would be the result of the climate change policies to mitigate the consequences of the increase in the atmosphere average temperature.
-Based on the information <a href='https://ourworldindata.org/co2-dataset-sources'> here</a>, carbond dioxide emission is the main reason that the average temperature of the atmosphere increase up to 0.8 C compared to the situation without industrial revolution.</p>
+It is believed that carbond dioxide emission is the main reason that the average temperature of the atmosphere increase up to 0.8 C compared to the situation without human-related carbon emission.
+I collected the data for carbon emission from <a href='https://ourworldindata.org/co2-dataset-sources'> here</a> and data for average atmosphere temeprature from <a href='https://climate.nasa.gov/vital-signs/global-temperature/'>here.</a></p>